kaypeter87/kaypeter.com/HOW_TO_ADD_POSTS.md

 1. Drop a file in `artifacts/pk-site/content/posts/`.
 2. Commit and push to your default branch.
-3. Netlify rebuilds in ~30s and the post is live.
+3. Vercel rebuilds in ~30s and the post is live.

 That's it.
 No CMS, no database, no admin UI — your editor is the CMS, git is the history, GitHub is the backup.